MELANIE FUTORIAN

 ACTING:

-As an actress Melanie appeared in Tennessee William's,"Hello from Bertha" ( H/B Theatre),
+As an actress Melanie appeared in Tennessee William's,"Hello from Bertha" ( H/B Theatre and Miles Theater),

-Amazon Prime's "Creeporia," HBO's video game:"The Game of Fate" and has done featured extra work for various TV shows.
+She was featured in the Amazon Prime film"Creeporia," HBO's video game:"The Game of Fate" and has done featured extra work for many TV shows.

-She's acted in short films which have appeared in national/international festivals.
+She acted in her short films which appeared in national/international festivals.

 VOICE:

-She's sung with The Middle Gospel Choir backing up Cissy Houston at Carnegie Hall, for Deborah Harry, a staged reading with Danny Glover for Emmit Down in My Heart," for festival awarded film "Safe Harbour Amsterdam," and recorded for “Bellyhouse Records.”
+She's sung with The Middle Gospel Choir backing up Cissy Houston at Carnegie Hall and for Deborah Harry, at tHe Gay Men's Health Center.
+The choir also performed at a staged reading with Danny Glover for Emmit Down in My Heart," She sang for the festival awarded film "Safe Harbour Amsterdam," and a single for “Bellyhouse Records.”

 ART